 Wrack and others seem quite happy to say they think they got things wrong, again a refreshing change from much of today's labour movement and left.

 As well as facilitating pluralism, the structure weaving narrative and analysis around large chunks of interview allows the combination of a workplace-oriented and bottom-up focus with attempts to address bigger social and political questions.
-Reading Fighting Fire you never feel that you are lost in the welter of industrial detail without a thematic framework or attempts to draw political conclusions, or on the other hand that the analysis is loftily divorced from the experience and struggles of firefighters.
+Reading Fighting Fire I rarely felt I was lost in the welter of industrial detail without a thematic framework or attempts to draw political conclusions, or on the other hand that the analysis was loftily divorced from the experience and struggles of firefighters.

 From end to end the book is permeated with a focus on class struggle as the driving force of society's and the labour movement's development.
 Some big trade union and political themes emerge and re-emerge throughout.
 A number of them are also highlighted quite sharply in Wrack's foreword.